topi314/LavaSrc/README.md

       audioFormat: "mp3" # supported formats are: mp3, ogg_opus, ogg_vorbis, aac, wav, and flac.
 Default format is mp3
     youtube:
       countryCode: "US" # the country code you want to use for searching lyrics via ISRC.
 See https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
+    vkmusic:
+      userToken: "your user token" # This token is needed for authorization in the api.
+Guide: https://github.com/topi314/LavaSrc#vk-music
+      playlistLoadLimit: 1 # The number of pages at 50 tracks each
+      artistLoadLimit: 1 # The number of pages at 10 tracks each
+      recommendationsLoadLimit: 10 # Number of tracks
 ```

 ### Plugin Info